-SN Project Phases Social 1 Pre- Implementation No land shall be acquired under the project; Enough compensation shall be provided for any kind of relocation or loss of assets; Spreading of water borne diseases after flood is commonly observed which need to be addressed; 2 Implementation No activity shall be carried out during monsoon season and night time; Canal embankment where encroachment has occurred, shall be avoided from rehabilitation work; Contractor shall engage woman workers from nearby community; Contractor shall provide equal wage for women workers and shall not force them to work during night time; Separate toilet block shall specifically be provided for women workers; Small temple located on embankment shall not be disturbed at any circumstances; Sman temple located on embankment sman hot be disturbed at any encumstances, Non-availability of sufficient agricultural value chain actors for different crop may not support xcrop diversification.
+SN Project Phases Social Enough compensation shall be provided for any kind of relocation or loss of assets; Spreading of water borne diseases after flood is commonly observed which need to be addressed; 2 Implementation No activity shall be carried out during monsoon season and night time; Canal embankment where encroachment has occurred, shall be avoided from rehabilitation work; Contractor shall engage woman workers from nearby community; Contractor shall provide equal wage for women workers and shall not force them to work during night time; Separate toilet block shall specifically be provided for women workers; Small temple located on embankment shall not be disturbed at any circumstances; Non-availability of sufficient agricultural value chain actors for different crop may not support xcrop diversification.
 So, a suitable mechanism should be developed for agribusiness promotion (Agriculture).
-3 Post- 1.
-Proper water delivery schedule and mechanism shall be developed and maintained to Implementation equally distribute water among tail as well as head users;Spreading of water borne diseases after flood is commonly observed which need to be addressed appropriately; 3.
-Loss of standing crop in Bankura district by periodic attack by the wild elephants for which farmers needs to be compensated; 4.
-Modernisation of irrigation infrastructure will ultimately lead to more agriculture coverage which could trigger excess use of pesticide and fertilizer.
-Practice of vermi-compost may be introduced; 5.
-Less or almost non-availability of irrigation water during Rabi & Boro season in current scenario which need to be focused upon; 6.
-Emphasis should be given for agribusiness promotion
+3 Post- Implementation Proper water delivery schedule and mechanism shall be developed and maintained to equally distribute water among tail as well as head users; Spreading of water borne diseases after flood is commonly observed which need to be addressed appropriately; Loss of standing crop in Bankura district by periodic attack by the wild elephants for which farmers needs to be compensated; Modernisation of irrigation infrastructure will ultimately lead to more agriculture coverage which could trigger excess use of pesticide and fertilizer.
+Practice of vermi-compost may be introduced; Less or almost non-availability of irrigation water during Rabi &amp; Boro season in current scenario which need to be focused upon; Emphasis should be given for agribusiness promotion